leovtdto/quantum-threat-timeline/README.md

 Enhanced GitHub Pages edition of the Quantum Threat Timeline.

-This version keeps the same factual content and structure as the fact-checked 14 August 2026 edition, but refreshes the front-end presentation to feel more like a strategic risk dashboard than a static report.
+This version keeps the same factual content and structure as the fact-checked constantly since August 2026.

 ## Publish on GitHub Pages